UCF Knights: Women's basketball

 UCF first joined the AIAW for women's basketball in 1977–78.
 To conclude the 1979–80 season, the team won the Division-II Florida State Championship, before falling in their first game of the national tournament.
 They were promoted to AIAW Division I in its last year of existence, 1981–82, and made it to that year's District I tournament quarterfinals, before joining the NCAA in 1982–83.

-The women's basketball team made the NCAA Division I tournament in 1996 and 1999, and won the TAAC/Atlantic Sun regular-season title in 1999, 2003 and 2005, before joining C-USA.
+The women's basketball team have made the NCAA Division I tournament in 1996, 1999, 2009, 2011, 2019, 2021, and 2022.
+They won the TAAC/Atlantic Sun regular-season title in 1999, 2003 and 2005, before joining C-USA.
 In 2009, UCF's women's basketball team shocked the C-USA by going 11–5 in conference play after going 2–11 in non-conference games and 10–20 the previous year, and swept through the 2009 Conference USA women's basketball tournament, dominating Southern Miss in overtime to win the championship game, 65–54, and earn its third Division I tournament appearance.
+In 2022, the Knights won the AAC title; going 14–1 in the conference and 26–3 overall.
+This earned them a number 24 overall final season ranking in the AP and coaches poll, as well as an automatic bid into the NCAA Tournament as a 7-seed.
+They defeated the 10-seed Florida Gators in the first round, and lost in the second round to 2-seed UConn by 5 points.

 Baseball

-The baseball team is led by head coach, Terry Rooney who will entered his first season as head coach in 2009.
+The baseball team is led by head coach Rich Wallace, who will enter his first season as head coach in 2024 for UCF's inaugural season in the Big 12.
+Prior to the hiring of Wallace, Greg Lovelady had headed the Knights since 2016.

+The Knights only made one NCAA championship appearance under Lovelady's leadership that came in his first season in 2017, but did have winning records in every season under him and a shared AAC title with the Houston Cougars (also in 2017).
 Jay Bergman had been head coach since 1976 but was fired on May 1, 2008, after allegations arose of sexual harassment towards a male equipment coach.

-Bergman had a large amount of success in this position, leading UCF to Atlantic Sun Championships in 93, 95, 96, 97, 00, 01, 02, 04 and NCAA Regional Appearances in 89, 93, 95, 96, 97, 00, 01, 02, 04, and brought UCF to a national ranking of #8 in 2001.
-In honor of his long-term success with the Knights, on February 3, 2001, UCF opened and dedicated what is now John Euliano Park.
+Bergman had a large amount of success in this position, leading UCF to eight Atlantic Sun Championships and nine NCAA Regional Appearances, and brought UCF to a national ranking of #8 in 2001.
+In honor of his long-term success with the Knights, on February 3, 2001, UCF opened and dedicated Jay Bergman Field, which has since been renamed to John Euliano Park.